Negative Effects of Overgrazing for Native Species

-where groups of animals feed excessively from one area of land without letting the vegetation in that area fully recover.
-It is a phenomena that can be seen both in the natural world, but it is also seen within farming and livestock.
-It is commonly seen when the farmer or owner of the livestock keeps too many animals in one secluded area .
+Overgrazing is a major environmental problem where groups of animals feed excessively from one area of land without letting the vegetation in that area fully recover.
+It is a phenomenon that can be seen both in the nature but also on livestock farms.
+It commonly happens when a farmer or an owner of the livestock keeps too many animals in one secluded area .

-Additionally, after the ground has been walked on repeatedly by large livestock, the ground becomes more firm, making it harder for the native vegetation to grow in the compact soil.
-After the soil is bare, it is very easy for natural erosive processes such as wind or water to remove the top layer of soil¹.
+Additionally, after the ground has been walked on repeatedly by large livestock, it becomes more firm and compacted, making it harder for the native vegetation to grow.
+Once the soil is free of vegetation, it is very easy for natural erosive processes such as wind or water to remove the top layer of soil .

-Loss of Valuable Species
+Loss of valuable species

-An example of the damaging effects of overgrazing of wild species can be seen in the Caledonian Forest in Scotland.
-This area has seen a limited regrowth of young trees in the forest over the past 150-200 years due to overgrazing of native herbivores like red deer and sheep.
+An example of the damaging effects of overgrazing by wild species can be seen in the Caledonian Forest in Scotland.
+This area has seen a limited regrowth of young trees in the forest over the past 150-200 years due to overgrazing by native herbivores like red deer and sheep.

 When the seedlings start to grow, they are eaten by these herbivores before they have a chance to grow.
 The problem has intensified due to the increasing deer population and lack of natural predators in the area to control the deer population .

 Overall, there are many negative effects of overgrazing for native species.
 While some of the ways to prevent overgrazing include proper animal management, better land management, and sustainable pasture practices , they are often not performed.
 Even though these are important steps to take to preserve the quality of the land for future generations.